Exact orbifold fillings of contact manifolds: Introduction

 The fact that symplectic cohomology can be defined over any coefficient ring $R$ follows crucially from the geometry of exact orbifold fillings of contact manifolds.
 On the other hand, it is not clear whether such property will hold for exact orbifold fillings of contact \emph{orbifolds}.
 Moreover, symplectic cohomology is not defined as the direct limit of the Hamiltonian-Floer cohomology of Hamiltonians with slope converging to infinity, but rather as the direct limit over a restricted family that are ($C^2$ close to) zero on the filling.
 The necessity of such difference, which is explained in \S \ref{S4}, can be seen from \Cref{thm:quotient} as $SH^*(\CC^n/G; R)$ should always be zero if we are allowed to define it by the direct limit of the Hamiltonian-Floer cohomology of $H_i=ir^2$ on $\CC^n/G$ like the $\CC^n$ case explained in \cite[(3f)]{biased}. (c.f.\ \Cref{ex:non_vanish}).

 \begin{remark} McLean--Ritter \cite{McKay} proved that crepant resolutions of isolated quotient singularity have vanishing symplectic cohomology.
 Combined with \Cref{thm:quotient}, this can be viewed as a local case of Ruan's crepant resolution conjecture \cite{Rua01}.
-It is worth noting that this local crepant resolution conjecture fails with $\ZZ$ coefficient, even though the symplectic cohomology of $\CC^n/G$ and Calabi-Yau strong fillings (e.g.\ crepant resolutions) can be defined over $\ZZ$ (in the latter case, the coefficient ring needs to be the Novikov ring $\ZZ((t))$ over $\ZZ$ in view of the Gromov compactness).
+It is worth noting that this local crepant resolution conjecture fails with $\ZZ$ coefficient, even though the symplectic cohomology of $\CC^n/G$ and Calabi-Yau strong fillings (e.g.\ crepant resolutions) can be defined over $\ZZ$ (in the latter case, the coefficient ring needs to be the Novikov ring $\ZZ((t))$ over $\ZZ$ in view of Gromov compactness).
 Indeed, we have $SH^*(\CC^2/(\ZZ/(2\ZZ));\ZZ((t)))\ne 0$, while $SH^*(\cO(-2);\ZZ((t)))=0$ \cite{ritter}.
-It is important to note that the elimination pattern of the unit in these two cases are different, as a comparison between the proof of \Cref{thm:quotient} and \cite[Remark 2.16]{Zho} shows. \end{remark}
+We also point out that the elimination pattern of the unit in these two cases are different, as a comparison between the proof of \Cref{thm:quotient} and \cite[Remark 2.16]{Zho} shows. \end{remark}